 All courses in London incorporate local site visits for a hands-on learning experience.

-*Note: Orientation for Session 2 in London begins on Friday, July 29.
-Students therefore have a 6 day break (from July 23 - 29) between cities.
+*Note: Participants will have a break between programs.
 Students may use this time to travel independently OR will have to arrange for accommodations in either city during the break at a hotel or hostel.

 London: Students will live in dormitory-style residence halls that include fully equipped kitchens on each floor and private bathrooms in most cases.
 All residence halls have wireless internet access.
 Please note the official move-in date listed in program calendar above.
 Students may use the break week for independent travel prior to London arrival/move-in.